Frequently Asked Questions About the

 Please note: CAETA does not currently provide euthanasia technician licensure for shelter staff.

 Euthanasia is considered one of the most important procedures offered to animal patients.
+In fact, it's considered the second most common procedure in veterinary medicine.
 It is imperative everything go well, to proceed as expected, and everyone present feel safe and supported.
 Companion animals hold a special place in the hearts of their caregivers.
-It is the mission of the CAETA to help every veterinarian and veterinary team member gain the required skills to make every euthanasia peaceful and memorable.
+It is CAETA's mission to help every veterinarian and veterinary team member gain the required skills to make each euthanasia appointment peaceful and memorable.
 We want to reduce challenging appointments and help veterinary teams find balance and harmony.
 And for those non-veterinary professionals coming to learn with us, they will complete the program with a much larger appreciation of euthanasia best practices.

 Our instructors are leaders in the field of end-of-life care.
 Combined, we have been training euthanasia techniques to veterinarians, technicians, and veterinary students for over 20 years.
 We have authored books on euthanasia and bring real-world personal and professional perspectives to the coursework.
 Please view the Our Team page to learn more.

-The certificate Master program is a combination of lecture, laboratory sessions, and testing over 1-2 days.
-Students will be provided proceedings as well and longterm access to our online CAETA library of resources.
+The Master program may be taken in one of two ways.
+Our onsite/in person training is a combination of lecture, laboratory sessions, and testing over 1-2 days.
+Students will be provided proceedings as well and long-term access to our online CAETA library of resources.
 Testing takes place through our online testing platform.
 A passing grade of 80% is required to receive the certificate.
-For those unable to attend our onsite Master programs around the world, we offer an online module program delivered through Animal Care Technologies (ACT), VetStream, VetFolio, and Vetscope.
+For those unable to attend our onsite Master programs around the world, we offer an online module program delivered through Animal Care Technologies (ACT), VetStream, VetFolio, and VetVine.
+All program benefits remain the same whether the material is learned in person or online.

 Our Master programs are currently taught multiple times a year in the US, and in various countries around the world.
 Please see the Master Programs link for more information on dates and locations.